SouthWest Service: Service frequency

-Since March 2020 and as of January 2023, Saturday service on the SouthWest Service is currently suspended.
+Since March 2020 and as of October 2025, Saturday service on the SouthWest Service is currently suspended.
 There is also no service on Sundays or holidays.

 The Laraway Road and Manhattan stations see a combined ridership of under 60 people daily, making them two of the least-used stations on Metra's system.

 Ridership

 Since 2014 annual ridership has declined from 2,659,040 to 2,356,767, an overall decline of 11.4%.
 Due to the COVID-19 pandemic, ridership dropped to 574,815 passengers in 2020.
+It has seen a steady recovery since 2021, but still remains below pre-pandemic levels.